sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

 executed     |      |
 -------------|------
 description  | Time at which the check request was executed.
-In seconds since the Unix epoch.{{% notice note %}}
-**NOTE**: Sensu automatically populates the history attributes with check execution data.
-For events created with the [events API](../../../api/events/), the `executed` value is `0` if no value is specified in the request body.
+In seconds since the Unix epoch.<br><br>For agent-executed checks, Sensu automatically populates the `executed` value with check execution data.
+For events created with the [events API][35], the `executed` default value is `0`.
+Do not manually specify a value for the history array's `executed` attribute when using the [`/events` PUT endpoint][35]. required     | false type         | Integer example      | {{< language-toggle >}}
-{{% /notice %}}
-required     | false
-type         | Integer
-example      | {{< language-toggle >}}